crowdpro3/bogdanvlviv.github.io/_posts/2016-12-18-design-patterns-in-ruby.markdown

 ### Prototype

 A fully initialized instance to be copied or cloned.
-Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
+Specify the kinds of objects to create using a prototypical instance and create new objects by copying this prototype.

 Read ["Design Patterns in Ruby: Prototype"](https://medium.com/@dljerome/design-patterns-in-ruby-prototype-342cb26ea75).

 ### Singleton

 A class of which only a single instance can exist.
-Ensure a class only has one instance, and provide a global point of access to it.
+Ensure a class only has one instance and provide a global point of access to it.

 You can use [`Singleton`](https://docs.ruby-lang.org/en/2.3.0/Singleton.html) module for building Singleton pattern in Ruby.